-A hands-on introductory course to building a website or blog with WordPress
+Description: A hands-on introductory course to building a website or blog with WordPress.

-If you have a small business – maybe, for example you’re involved in a scout group or local church and you want to get started with a web site – this course will be ideal for you.
+If you have a small business, or are involved with a charity, or social enterprise (for example a scout group or a local church) this course will be ideal for you.

 Who uses WordPress?